Hong Kong says murder suspect whose case sparked protests to turn himself in | DW | 19.10.2019

 But protests erupted when it became clear that the reforms would have changed the extradition process with mainland China as well.
 Hong Kong residents feared the move would increase Beijing's control over the city and that their court cases could be sent into China's Communist Party-controlled judicial system.

-Hong Kong has a distinct legal system and human rights record and is guaranteed semi-autonomy from China until 2047 under "one country, two systems" agreement.
+Hong Kong has a distinct legal system and human rights record, and is guaranteed semi-autonomy from China until 2047 under the "one country, two systems" agreement.

 Read more: Opinion: Could China send the military to occupy Hong Kong?